Local government pension scheme (LGPS) funds

 - interactions with other pension schemes, for example NHS Pensions;

-- delivery mechanisms arising from LGPS reforms, most recently in relation to pooling arrangements.
+- delivery mechanisms arising from LGPS reforms.

 Commercial advice for LGPS funds

 We also advise Norfolk Pension Fund on a range of business issues, such as:

 - the procurement of IT administration systems including tendering processes and contract negotiations;